-You may be able to repay your loan over a longer time:Home equity loans and mortgage loans could have repayment terms that span as long as 30 years.
+Using a home equity loan or home equity line of credit to pay off student loans gives you as much as 30 years to pay off your debt.
 Most private student loans need to be repaid in five to 15 years although there are a few lenders that allow a longer repayment timeline.
-Being able to pay your loan off over a longer time can result in lower monthly payments.
+Being able to pay your home equity loan off over a longer time can result in lower monthly payments.

-If you can tap into enough equity in your home to repay and consolidate multiple existing student loans, you won’t have as many creditors to deal with or as many monthly payments to make.
+If you can tap into enough equity in your home to repay and pay off multiple existing student loans, you won’t have as many creditors to deal with or as many monthly payments to make.
 This can simplify your life significantly, and reduce the chances you’ll forget a payment.

 You cannot deduct interest on home equity loans or lines of credit you used to pay for school or pay off student loans.
 But, if you take out student loans, you are entitled to deduct up to $2,500 in interest annually — even if you don’t itemize on your taxes — provided your income isn’t too high.

-You could end up underwater on your home:If you tap into your home equity, you could end up owing more than your home is worth.
+If you use your home equity to pay for college or pay off student loan debt, you could end up owing more than your home is worth.
 This would make it difficult or impossible to sell your house because you’d need to bring money to the table to repay the balance of your loan.
 If you couldn’t, you’d be unable to sell unless your lender was willing to agree to a short sale – which is very damaging to your credit score.

 If you use home equity to pay off federal student debt, you lose the opportunity to put loans into forbearance or deferment to pause payments if you go back to school or suffer financial hardship.
 You also lose the flexibility in repayment plans that federal loans offer, and will no longer be able to get the debt forgiven through the Public Service Loan Forgiveness Program.

 All of these factors are major downsides to using home equity to pay off student loans or using home equity to pay for college instead of taking out federal or private loans.

 Every situation is different.
-If you can pay less in interest by using home equity to pay for school or pay off student loans – and you don’t mind the downsides — then it may be worth doing.
+If you can pay less in interest by using home equity to pay off student loans or pay for college – and you don’t mind the downsides — then it may be worth doing.
 But, for many borrowers, using student loans or continuing to pay back student debt is a smarter approach.